Zeetaz/FancyTracker-FF/README.md

 - Choose your `fancytrackerFF.xpi` file
 - Click `"Add"` when prompted

-#### I'll post it on the store at a later date so it can get signed... for now just use a developer firefox version.
+#### It should soon be available on the Mozilla Extensions "store"... hopefully

 ## Gallery